Azure-Samples/autoauth-solution-accelerator/README.md

 <br>

-> **Important Notice:**
-> New development and ongoing enhancements have migrated to the [Microsoft AutoAuth Repository](https://github.com/microsoft/autoauth).
-For the latest updates and improved features, please refer to that repository.

 🚀 **Welcome!
 Ready to streamline your Prior Authorization process?** Click below to get started with your deployment and unlock the full potential of AutoAuth.

 <div align="center">